Chrisztiaan/Superpy/README.md

 ### Requirements

 When you have python and pip installed there are some more requirements you need to use Superpy.
-You can easily install these requirements with the [https://github.com/Chrisztiaan/Superpy/blob/main/requirements.txt](requirements.txt) file
+You can easily install these requirements with the <a href=https://github.com/Chrisztiaan/Superpy/blob/main/requirements.txt>requirements.txt</a> file

 Just use the below command in your terminal:
   ```sh